Medically reviewed on January 22, 2018.

 Calcipotriene is a form of vitamin D. It works by decreasing the rate of skin cell reproduction.

-Betamethasone and calcipotriene is a combination drug used to treat psoriasis vulgaris.
+Betamethasone and calcipotriene topical (for the skin) is a combination medicine used to treat plaque psoriasis.

 liver or kidney disease;

-Tell your doctor if you are receiving UV light treatments (phototherapy) for your psoriasis.
+if you are receiving UV light treatments (phototherapy).